 8 July 2020: Politico reports that the EC plans to circulate art.
 17 implementation guidelines for consultation by end-July 2020.

 27 July 2020: EC publishes a targeted consultation addressed to the participants of stakeholder dialogue.
 The consultation paper aimed at finalising stakeholder dialogue and presenting EC’s initial ideas on art.
-17 guidelines, is open to stakeholders’ written comments till 10 September 2020.
+17 guidelines, was open to stakeholders’ written comments till 10 September 2020.